hklchung/GAN-GenerativeAdversarialNetwork/README.md

   </tbody>
 </table>

-Below is a summary of what we have done in our LSGAN code file <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/LSGAN/main_100kCeleb.py"><strong>main.py</strong></a>.
+Below is a summary of what I have done in our LSGAN code file <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/LSGAN/main_100kCeleb.py"><strong>main.py</strong></a>.
 1. Resized celebrity images to 64x64x3
 2. Load images into session and normalised RGB intensities
 3. Created the discriminator and generator models